Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Introduction

 Central to our question is the interplay between individual learning and aggregate market efficiency, each of which has been studied on its own.
-For example, when each advertising opportunity is sold by a second-price auction, it is known that linear pacing strategies are in fact optimal over all possible bidding functions, and that gradient-based methods can be used by an agent to achieve vanishing regret relative to the best pacing strategy in hindsight~\citep{DBLP:conf/www/BorgsCIJEM07,BalseiroGur19}.
-On the other hand, when multiple bidding agents participating in second-price auctions choose pacing factors that form a pure Nash equilibrium, the resulting outcome is known to be approximately efficient (in the sense of maximizing expected liquid welfare; more on this below)~\citep{DBLP:conf/wine/AggarwalBM19,DBLP:conf/innovations/Babaioff0HIL21}.
+For example, when each advertising opportunity is sold by a second-price auction, it is known that linear bidding strategies {(i.e., mappings from maximum willingness to pay to a bid)} are in fact optimal over all possible {bidding strategies} for both utility-maximizing and value-maximizing agents, and that gradient-based methods can be used by an agent to achieve vanishing regret relative to the best bidding strategy in hindsight~\citep{Borgs-www07,BalseiroGur19}.
+On the other hand, when multiple bidding agents participating in second-price auctions choose pacing factors that form a pure Nash equilibrium, the resulting outcome is known to be approximately efficient (in the sense of maximizing expected liquid welfare; more on this below)~\citep{Gagan-wine19,Babaioff-itcs21}.
 At first glance this combination of results seems to address the question of aggregate performance of bidding agents in second-price auctions.
-But convergence of online learning algorithms to a Nash equilibrium should not be taken for granted.
-A recent result by \citet{DBLP:conf/sigecom/ChenKK21} shows that finding a pure Nash equilibrium of the pacing game is PPAD-hard for second-price auctions, and hence we should not assume that bidding agents employing polynomial-time online learning strategies will efficiently converge to equilibrium.
+But convergence of online learning algorithms to a Nash equilibrium, {let alone a pure Nash equilibrium, is notoriously difficult to guarantee and} should not be taken for granted.
+Moreover, finding a pure Nash equilibrium of the pacing game is PPAD-hard for second-price auctions \citep{Chen-ec21}, and hence we should not assume that bidding agents employing polynomial-time online learning strategies will efficiently converge to a {pure Nash equilibrium in the full generality of second-price auctions}.
 So the question remains: \emph{if bidding agents do not converge, what happens to overall market performance?}